bentsolheim/arduino-mkr-platformio-examples/nb-https-letsencrypt/README.md

     pio run -t upload

-The example will wait for you to connect to serial to observe the output.
+The example will wait for you to connect to Serial, then connect to https://letsencrypt.org and print the response.